adoptium/temurin-build/README.md

 -k, --keep
 if using docker, keep the container after the build.

+--local-dependency-cache-dir <Local dependency cache directory>
+specify the location of a local cache of required build dependency jars

 --make-exploded-image
 creates an exploded image (useful for codesigning jmods).
 Use --assemble-exploded-image once you have signed the jmods to complete the packaging steps.